 In autumn, the woods in the valleys take on glorious golden and russet hues.
 After the trees have shed their leaves in November, their feathery silhouettes fringe the meadows along the tree line at the top of the wood.
 Even in December there are flashes of colour as the low winter light illuminates the tussocky grasses and rocky outcrops on the distant hills.

-The magical River of Mist
+River of Mist

-If you’re lucky you might see the famous River of Mist during your stay, a remarkable phenomenon unique to this area.
+If you’re lucky you might see the magical River of Mist during your stay, a remarkable phenomenon unique to this area.
 Usually it forms early in the morning as the sun rises and fog starts to lift, but sometimes it appears later in the day after heavy rain.

 Moisture is trapped in the steep-sided wooded valleys.
 Swathes of mist swirl around clinging to the hills, with Stoodley Pike and Heptonstall church peeping through on the tops.